rekmarks/dapp-grapher/README.md

 interested in the reasoning behind it, see [this Medium article](https://medium.com/pennblockchain/the-case-for-graphical-smart-contract-editors-8e721cdcde93).

-**We are actively looking for contributors.** If you are interested in contributing, please read on to understand the immediate goals of the project, and pick something below.
+**We are actively looking for contributors.** If you are interested in contributing, please read on to understand the [Immediate Goals](#immediate-goals) of the project, and pick something below.
 If you have any questions or wish to contribute something not listed, please open an [Issue](https://github.com/rekmarks/dapp-grapher/issues).

 ### Immediate Goals